Unofficial consolidated AN(OT)O 2013

 The Air Navigation (Overseas Territories) (Amendment) (No 2) Order 2021

-The Air Navigation (Overseas Territories) (Amendment) (No 2) Order 2021 (SI 2021 No 755) comes into force on 22 July 2021 (except for Article 23(13) which comes into force on 30 September 2021).
-It is available on the Government legislation website:
+The Air Navigation (Overseas Territories) (Amendment) (No 2) Order 2021 (SI 2021 No 755) came into force on 22 July 2021 (except for Article 23(13) which came into force on 30 September 2021) and is available on the Government legislation website:

 This Order amends the Air Navigation (Overseas Territories) Order 2013 (SI 2013/2870) to update regulatory standards and ensure the aviation safety regime in the Overseas Territories complies with the United Kingdom’s obligations under the Chicago Convention of 7 December 1944.
 See the Explanatory Note for further information on the amendments made.